sophiaachungg/phonocode/README.md

 # PhonoCode: Transformer-Based Scoring of Phonological Tasks

-This repo contains code for experimenting with transformer-based speech models (e.g., Whisper, Wav2Vec2, WavLM) to *automatically score* phonological task responses.
+This repo contains code for experimenting with transformer-based speech models (e.g., Wav2Vec2, WavLM) to *automatically score* phonological task responses.
 Each audio clip is classified as **correct (1)** or **incorrect (0)**.

 ## 1. Problem